rcsb/py-rcsb_app_file/README.md

 docker run --rm --name fileapp -p 8000:8000 --link redis-container:redis fileapp

-or, if mounting folders, change paths in rcsb/app/config/config.yml, enable full permissions for target folder, then
+or, if mounting folders, change paths in rcsb/app/config/config.yml (SESSION_DIR_PATH, REPOSITORY_DIR_PATH, SHARED_LOCK_PATH, PDBX_REPOSITORY), enable full permissions for target folder, then

 docker run --mount type=bind,source=/path/to/file/system,target=/path/to/file/system --name fileapp -p 8000:8000 --link redis-container:redis fileapp

 ```

-`-d` runs container in the background, allowing user to
+`-d` runs container in the background (for production)

-`–-rm` removes the container after it is stopped
+`–-rm` removes the container after it is stopped (only for development testing)

 `–-name` allows user to choose a name for the container